 Description: The regulation requires that a family may not be absent from the unit for a period of more than 180 consecutive calendar days for any reason.
 HUD is waiving this regulatory requirement to allow the PHA at its discretion to continue housing assistance payments and not terminate the HAP contract due to extenuating circumstances (e.g., hospitalization, extended stays at nursing homes, caring for family members).
+The PHA must maintain documentation in the tenant file which explains the extenuating circumstances that caused the extended absence.

-Period of Availability: The period of availability for the PHA to choose to continue making HAP payments despite the family's absence of more than 180 consecutive days ends on December 31, 2020.
-The PHA may not make payments beyond December 31, 2020, and the HAP contract will terminate on that date if the family is still absent from the unit.
+Period of Availability: The period of availability for the PHA to choose to continue making HAP payments despite the family's absence of more than 180 consecutive days ends on June 30, 2021.
+The PHA may not make payments beyond June 30, 2021, and the HAP contract will terminate on that date if the family is still absent from the unit.